rob-Hitchens/OrderStatisticsTree/README.md

 }
 ```

-For applications, the only value that would be generally useful to an application is:
+For applications, the only values that would be generally useful to an application are:

 - `keyCount `: This is the number of key entries with the same sorted value.
 For example, identical test scores from multiple students.
 This informs a client that wishes to iterate the key list of a given value using: